DailyDreaming/test/wdl.rst

 **Core Toil Options**

-  jobStore              The location of the job store for the workflow.
-A job
-                        store holds persistent information about the jobs and files in a workflow.
-If the workflow is run with a distributed batch system, the job store must be accessible by all worker nodes.
-Depending on the desired job store implementation, the location should be formatted according to one of the following
-                        schemes: file:<path> where <path> points to a directory on the file systen aws:<region>:<prefix>
-                        where <region> is the name of an AWS region like us- west-2 and <prefix> will be prepended to the names of any top-level AWS resources in use by job store, e.g.
-                        S3 buckets. azure:<account>:<prefix>
-                        google:<project_id>:<prefix> TODO: explain For
-                        backwards compatibility, you may also specify ./foo (equivalent to file:./foo or just file:foo) or /bar (equivalent to file:/bar).
   --workDir WORKDIR     Absolute path to directory where temporary files
                         generated during the Toil run should be placed.
 Temp files and folders will be placed in a directory